General Contact Information

 For an archive of announcements sent from the Associate Provost beginning June 2011, click here.

-Following are some best practices related to final exams.
-Endorsed by the college’s academic integrity committee, these are advanced as suggestions.
-Please feel free to seek clarification from Ron Aaron or me.
+Following are some best practices related to final exams—suggestions endorsed several years ago by the college’s academic integrity committee.
+Please feel free to seek clarification.

-- Talk about academic integrity issues in your classes (including potential penalties).
+- Talk about academic integrity issues in your classes (including potential penalties for academic dishonesty).

 - Do not use test banks—students often are able to hack into these (this is a serious issue).